Office hours: Monday - Friday, 9.00 - 17.00 EDT (UTC-04)

 Dr. Connor received his medical degree from the University of Texas Southwestern Medical School in Dallas.
 He completed both his internship and residency in internal medicine at the University of Texas Health Science Center Hospitals in San Antonio and his fellowship in gastroenterology at the New York Hospital-Cornell University Medical College.

 Dr. Connor is a Fellow of the American Gastroenterological Association (AGA-F), Fellow of the Infectious Disease Society of America (FIDSA) and was awarded Fellowship in the Royal College of Physicians and Surgeons (Glasgow) FFTM, FRCPS.

-Board Member: Phyllis Kozarsky, United States of America
+Vice President: Phyllis Kozarsky, United States of America

 Phyllis Kozarsky, MD is a Professor of Medicine and Infectious Diseases at Emory University.
 She started Emory’s travel and tropical disease clinic in 1988 and began working as a consultant to CDC’s Division of Global Migration and Quarantine (DGMQ) shortly thereafter as the chief of travelers’ health.
 She remains a consultant to CDC’s DGMQ in travelers’ health and is the chief medical editor of CDC’s Health Information for International Travel, also known as the "Yellow Book."